Caresle-Archive/pygame-examples/README.md

 A collection of pygame examples using the differents parts of the pygame module.

-If you want a mini-tutorial about pygame check [The Book section](./book/README.md)

 **Run the examples in the root folder**

 ```bash